On Bayesian Mechanics: A Physics of and by Beliefs: On the duality of the free energy principle and the constrained maximum entropy principle

 \section{On the duality of the free energy principle and the constrained maximum entropy principle}

-In this section, we leverage gauge-theoretic resources presented in section \ref{trans-max-ent-action} to provide a complementary (i.e., dual) perspective on Bayesian mechanics under the FEP.
-We provide a brief recapitulation of results from \cite{Sakthivadivel2022a, Sakthivadivel2022b}, following \cite[chapter 9]{Nakahara2003} as a mathematical reference for gauge theory.
+In this section, we leverage gauge-theoretic resources presented in Section \ref{sec:math_prelim} to provide a complementary (i.e., dual) perspective on Bayesian mechanics under the FEP.
+We provide a brief recapitulation\footnote{For clarity, note that this section is meant to provide a review of existing work, rather than presenting new results.} of results from \cite{Sakthivadivel2022a, Sakthivadivel2022b}, following \cite[chapter 9]{Nakahara2003} as a mathematical reference for gauge theory.
 This section has two parts: moving from constraints to gauge symmetries, and from gauge symmetries to dynamics.

 In this dual version of Bayesian mechanics, the ontological potential of a system is expressed as a set of constraints on the states of a system that one can specify using a variational \textit{maximum entropy} procedure.
 This contrasts with the NESS potential over states, which is written in terms of sensory causes for those states.
 Correspondingly, an ontological potential specifies the states that the system is likely to find itself in (i.e., states that are typical of the system).
 However, this does not tell us much about the systems dynamics towards those states; these are largely governed by the system's horizontal (typically called solenoidal) and vertical (dissipative) flows (see Figure \ref{fig:horiz_vert}).
 We will discuss that here.